People at BIOGRIP

 Marine Atmospheric Chemist, Oceanography, University of Cape Town

-Prof Katye Altieri is an Associate Professor in the Department of Oceanography at UCT researching climate and biogeochemistry in the marine atmosphere.
+Katye Altieri is an Associate Professor in the Department of Oceanography at UCT researching climate and biogeochemistry in the marine atmosphere.
 Katye holds a P-rating from the NRF and received the Claude Leon Merit Award in 2017.
 Her research interests are: atmosphere-ocean interactions, atmospheric chemistry, marine biogeochemistry, climate change, atmospheric observations and modeling in the marine environment, air pollution and health.

 Kerneels Jaars